makandra/edge_rider/README.md

 *Implementation note*: Rails 2.3 and Rails 3.0 already has a method [`.preload_associations`](http://apidock.com/rails/ActiveRecord/AssociationPreload/ClassMethods/preload_associations) which Edge Rider merely makes public.
 Edge Rider ports this method forward to Rails 3.1+.

+### Retrieve the class a relation is based on

+Edge Rider gives your relations a method `#origin_class` that returns the class the relation is based on.
+This is useful e.g. to perform unscoped method look-up.

+    # Rails 2 scope
+    Post.recent.origin_class
+    # => Post

+    # Rails 3 relation
+    Post.recent.origin_class
+    # => Post

+Note that `#origin_class` it roughly equivalent to the blockless form of [`unscoped`](http://apidock.com/rails/ActiveRecord/Scoping/Default/ClassMethods/unscoped) from Rails 3.2+, but it works consistently across all Rails versions.

 Installation